 Another down-side to the product is that a small program must run on at least one computer when your ISP uses dynamic IP addresses (most do).
 The program keeps track of where you are so the proper filter settings can be applied.
 Without it, you will only get the default filters.
 You can hide the IP tracker, but a knowledgable user could remove it or change the DNS settings to normal usage -- effectively disabling the product.

 Avast!
 The anti-virus only version is free.
-A complete suite, including a firewall does come at a price.
-I haven't tried the paid for version, but the free version is definitely fast.
-Unlike most, it is compatiable with older hardware and software.
-One feature I particularly like is the ability to schedule a scan at the beginning of the next boot, before anything else begins to run on the computer (and possibly hide malicious software).
+A complete suite, including a firewall, does come at a price.
+I haven't tried the paid-for version, but the free version is definitely fast.
+Unlike most, it is compatible with older hardware and software.
+One feature I particularly like is the ability to schedule a scan at the beginning of the next boot before anything else begins to run on the computer (and possibly hide malicious software).
 I've seen one case where malicious software got past the free version and disabled the software.
 The paid-for version would probably not have had the problem.

-AVG This used to be my favorite, but starting with version 9 the product is began to show its age.
+AVG This used to be my favorite but starting with version 9 the product started to show its age.
 It slows a computer down too much for me to continue to use it.
 It has a free, anti-virus only edition and paid-for editions which include a firewall.
 I've used both the free and paid-for editions and never ran into a problem beyond the speed issue.

 Kaspersky Never used this software.
-I did install it for one customer and found it to be awkward to install, which left me unimpressed.
+I know a few people who have used it.
+I found it awkward to install, which left me unimpressed.

 McAfee I've never liked this software.
 I see it bypassed and broken by malware regularly.
 It is well known for slowing computers down.
 It often comes free with various ISPs, which is why it is used so often.

 Norton Internet Security This is currently my favorite suite since the 2009 version.
 It does cost money, but I find it worth the price.
-You are allowed to install it on three computers, which helps in regard to the yearly cost.
-Older versions were horribly slow.
-The new version is fast.
+You are allowed to install it on five computers or phones, which helps in regard to the yearly cost.
 The best feature is that scans for viruses take place when the computer is idle, so it doesn't interfere with work in progress.
 It tends to run very silently.

 PC-illin I haven't personally used this product.
 I've only seen it bypassed and broken one time on a customer's machine, which is actually a good record for such products.
 I have no feel for its impact on a computer's speed.